lookmohan/Simple-RAG-Assistant/README.md

 * Not optimized for large-scale production
 * Requires valid API keys
 * Model availability may change
-* Focused on educational use
+* Designed mainly for educational and portfolio use

 ---